spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack.md

 Now we can use that parameter for all files thr Zabbix agent has access to, if not we need to grant access.

+Lets add for /var/log/apt also, to keep track of updates.

 ```bash
 zabbix_agentd -t 'count.files.in.dir[/var/log/apt]'
 count.files.in.dir[/var/log/apt]              [t|3]